demotuulia/questions/README.md

 CODE
 -----------------------------------
 Here I use a simple MVC framework.

-Here I explain my file structure
+Here I explain my file structure.

 Folder/file         Explanation

 Lib/Controllers     Here I have all have the controllers.

                     They all inherit from one base controller, which has the common functions for all controllers, like reading the request parameters, possible login and authorization etc.

 Lib/Models          Here I include all business rules.
 For simplicity I don't
                     use entity classes.
 All models inherit from the database class.
 (Which would normally be in entity class)